cocoaaa/cocoaaa.github.io/content/articles/Home/home.md

 ## Specific Example
-For instance, consider the following observations: $X^A$ is an image of a dog barking on the door, $X^B$ is a recording of a dog barking, and $X^C$ is a sentence written in English language.
-The semantic content shared across the observations is "there is a dog barking", and each observation is the result of expressing (synm: rendering, stylizing) the semantic content into the form proper for its modality (ie. image, sound, written English language, respectively).
+For instance, consider the following observations: $X^A$ is an image of a dog barking on the door, $X^B$ is a recording of a dog barking, and $X^C$ is a sentence written in the English language.
+The semantic content shared among the observations is "there is a dog barking", and each observation is the result of expressing (synm: rendering, stylizing) the semantic content into a form proper for its modality (ie. image, sound, written English language, respectively).

-My question at the representational level is, how do we identify the underlying, shared semantic contents from the domain-specific variations?
+My question, at the representational level is, how do we identify the underlying, shared semantic contents from the information about domain-specific variations?
 ![multi-modal-encoding-of-semantics](/images/semantic_potential/encoding-semantics-from-origin.png)

-- How do we identify what is the type of information that is invariant among observations from multiple domains?
+- How do we _identify_ what is the type of information that is invariant among observations from multiple domains?
-- What discovery process goes into separating, or rather identifying, the shared contents (invariance across domain) from domain-specifics?
+- What discovery process goes into separating the shared contents (invariance across domain) from the domain-specifics?
-- Can we express the process computationally?
-- Can we use learning-based approaches to build a computational model of the process (i)more efficiently, (ii)by leveraging large amount of data available?
+- Can we use learning-based approaches to build a computational model of such process (i)more efficiently, (ii)by leveraging large amounts of data available?

-Now let's flip the question and consider the generative direction.
-I tell you the content of our data point is about "a dog barking at the door", and ask you to express this content as image, sound, and an English sentence.
-What would be the process of such domain-specific actualization of a semantic information?
+Now let's flip the question and consider the process of synthesis.
+I start with a concept that I'd like to express and communicate.
+For example, I want to actualize the idea of "a dog barking at the door".
+If I ask you to express this content as an image, sounds, and an English sentence, what would be the process of such domain-specific actualization of a semantic information?
 ![generating-semantics-in-multi-domains](/images/semantic_potential/generating-semantics-in-multiple-domains.png)

 - What is the process of recombining the encoded representations to make better decisions, derive new conclusions?
+In particular, what is the underlying structure that defines each modality?

-Geometry of modality space: imposes geometric constraints on an observation to satisfy a valid membership in that modality
+Geometry of a modality space: imposes geometric constraints that an instance must satisfy to be a valid observations of that modality
 ![geometry-of-modality-space](/images/semantic_potential/geometry-of-modality-space.png)

 - E.g. an observation in an image form must satisfy a different set of geometric constraints than that in an acoustic form.